 Also on July 15, 2014, the City Council adopted Resolution No. 14-105, establishing an updated and renamed Transportation Facility Impact Fee.
 By this resolution, the City Council approved and adopted a "Transportation Impact Fee Update" study ("Transportation Impact Fee Nexus Study") prepared by Fehr and Peers.
 The Transportation Impact Fee Nexus Study included a revised list of transportation improvement projects to be funded by the fee, based on the General Plan, which calls for a multi-modal transportation system, including public transit, pedestrians, bicycles, and automobiles.
-This nexus study established the existence of a reasonable relationship between the need for the public facilities and the impacts of the types of development described in the study for which the impact fee is charged, and that there is a reasonable relationship between the fee's use and the type of development for which the fee is charged.
+This nexus study for which the impact fee is charged, and that there is a reasonable relationship between the fee's use and the type of development for which the fee is charged.
 This resolution was effective on September 14, 2014, 60 days after its passage.
 Projects included in the updated Transportation Facility Impact Fee are indicated in Attachment 1a.
 Revenues from this fee are deposited into Fund 250, the Transportation Facility Impact Fee Fund.